 From policy on pets and unaccompanied minors to costs, extra fees, where you can and cannot fly, and whether or not there are toilets, here are some of the most frequent questions and answers about private jet card and prepaid private jet charter programs.

 1. What is a jet card?

-A jet card refers to debit card style programs that enable you to prepay for private jet flights at a fixed hourly rated with guaranteed availability.
-Programs include not only jets, but turboprops.
+A jet card refers to debit card-style programs that enable you to prepay for private jet flights at a fixed hourly rate with guaranteed availability.
+Some programs include not only jets but turboprops.
 The term “jet card” can also refer to prepaid private jet charter programs that have similar attributes.
-Cards are typically sold increments of dollars or hours, for example 25 hours or $150,000.
+Cards are typically sold increments of dollars or hours, for example, 25 hours or $150,000.

 2. Who sells jet cards?